 One of the most famous artists working there was the Italian Manzoni.
-Some of his works are to be seen at the other side of the Else Ahlefelt & Carl Henning Pedersen museum in another new museum called HEART ( Herning Art).
-The architect Steven Holl is very famous and that building is created like a white shirt spread out on the grass.
+Some of his works are to be seen on the other side of the Else Ahlefelt & Carl-Henning Pedersen museum in another new museum called HEART ( Herning Art).
+The architect Steven Holl is very famous, and that building is created like a white shirt spread out on the grass.

 Photo by Iwan Baun

-His dream was not coming to pass but then the director in the shirt factory in Herning said:
+His dream was not coming to pass, but then the director of the shirt factory in Herning said: